suffolklibraries/sljekyll/_recurrents/brandon-creative-writing.md

 ---
 recurrent-title: 'Creative writing workshops'
 recurrent-description: Contact the library for more information.
+No session in August.
 recurrent-day: second Monday of the month
 recurrent-times: 1000
 recurrent-location: brandon-library